32-Year-Old Wide Receiver – San Diego Chargers

 James Jones Contract Information:

-Signed a one-year deal with the Giants in July of 2015.
+Signed with the Chargers in August of 2016.

 To instantly reveal our fantasy analysis of every player – including James Jones – simply subscribe now.